 - “Home care agencies should partner with non-hands on services like handyman, cleaning, shopping services, transportation and others who don’t charge an hourly rate and don’t need to be hired for a minimum number of hours.
 The model is being done successfully by restaurants and a few doctors.”
 Caryn Isaacs, GetHealthHelp.com

-- "It is important for agency owners to educate families about the associated costs of home care.
+- “It is important for agency owners to educate families about the associated costs of home care.
 The cost of home care is much more than just the wage of the direct care worker.
 All caregivers need to be thoroughly screened and vetted, insured, under supervision and trained.
 Back up caregivers need to be in place.
-Very "low-cost" home care should be a concern and a red flag."
+Companies pledging “low-cost” home care that’s affordable should be a concern and a red flag.”
 Laurie Miller, AppleCareandCompanion.com

 - “To keep care costs down, family members will need to get involved in the health care plan of the care receiver especially if chronic illnesses are involved.
 Then learn the skills of transferring if you have someone who uses a wheelchair or needs help getting out of a chair or bed.
 Keep all family members in the loop about medical tests results.
 And always take care of yourself and take breaks from caregiving.”
 Donna Schempp, At Home with Growing Older

 - “Be an extra set of eyes and ears for the customers you serve who are aging home alone, especially when their needs escalate in areas outside of the need for in-home care.
 Does the customer have a pet that needs walking outdoors?
 Does the lawn need mowing?
 Offer referrals for local resources.
 Become an invaluable resource and partner to the people you serve.”
 Joy Loverde, ElderIndustry.com

 Working with a Caregivers’ Schedule and Expertise to Minimize Costs